 FORM OF CONFIRMATION

+[SAMPLE – NOT FOR EXECUTION]

 MASTER ELECTRIC ENERGY SERVICES AND SALES AGREEMENT

 TRANSACTION CONFIRMATION

-Upon execution by each of the Parties, this Confirmation will confirm the agreement of the Parties to enter into a Transaction as defined in and pursuant to the terms of the Master Electric Energy Services and Sales Agreement between the Parties dated as of [__________] ("Master Agreement") under the following terms and conditions (capitalized terms used herein have the meanings given in the Master Agreement):
+Upon execution by each of the Parties, this Confirmation will confirm the agreement of the Parties to enter into a Transaction as defined in and pursuant to the terms of the Master Electric Energy Services and Sales Agreement between the Parties dated as of [__________] ("Master Agreement") under the following terms and conditions (capitalized terms used herein but not defined have the meanings given in the Master Agreement).
+Transaction Number XXXX.